Nyang Nyang Beach Shipwreck In Uluwatu, South Bali

 Pantai Nyang Nyang Beach is one of the bigger white sand beaches in south Bali, with clean blue water and lots of wide open space.

-The walk down and back up is a killer, but it’s worth it if you’re looking for a nice quiet beach without the crowds!This guide will explain how you can get there, and everything you need to know before you go!
+The walk down and back up is a killer, but it’s worth it if you’re looking for a nice quiet beach without the crowds!This travel guide will explain how to get there, and everything you need to know before you go!

 Where To Stay

 Nyang Nyang beach sits at the bottom of a big cliff, and to reach it you’ll have to hike down from the parking area above.

 That sounds scary, but it’s not at all.
 The hike actually takes only about 20 minutes on the way down and 30 minutes going back up.

 There are a few sections with loose rocks you could slip on, but it’s never anything dangerous at all.
 We wore sandals and that was fine all the way.

 Climbing back up is pretty exhausting and there are no drinks for sale down there, so I’d recommend bringing some water!

 This beach is famous for the shipwreck in the sand, but that’s actually located at Nunggalan Beach, which is a bit further.

 You can still reach the shipwreck from Nyang Nyang since both beaches are connected, but it’s a long walk in the sand to get there — more than 1 mile (2 km).